minjay/NeedMat/README.md

 > B - the parameter

-..j_min - the minimal frequency level
+> j_min - the minimal frequency level

-..j_max - the maximal frequency level
+> j_max - the maximal frequency level

-..theta - N-by-1 vector, the co-latitude
+> theta - N-by-1 vector, the co-latitude

-..phi - N-by-1 vector, the longitude
+> phi - N-by-1 vector, the longitude

-..n_dist - the number of points on the grid
+> n_dist - the number of points on the grid

-Output:
+> Output:

-..A - N-by-M matrix, the design matrix
+> A - N-by-M matrix, the design matrix

 2. `Nside = get_Nside(B, j)`
 Compute `Nside`.